vladiRoz/TLDR/Tasks.md

 3. caching.
 4. Monitoring and Alarms: Set up CloudWatch alarms to monitor the API usage and detect sudden spikes or anomalies in traffic.
 5. lambda auto package updates.
+6. change fonts
+7. add total saved time
+8. FE cahching
+9. re truncate: check if the extracted text contains html and the truncation takes that into account

 Road map